IAHispano/Applio-Docs/Guides/Audio/UVR.md

 1. First, we go to the [UVR Colab](https://colab.research.google.com/github/Eddycrack864/UVR5-NO-UI/blob/main/UVR5_NO_UI.ipynb).

 2. In our Google Drive, we created the folder **Separar** where we will put our songs to separate, and **Vocales** where our already separated song will be stored.

+3. Run the **Installation** cell to start cloning the repository to the colab and mount drive.

+4. In case you want to separate directly from YouTube, place the link in the **audio input**, otherwise leave it as it is.
 !!!info
-Now you can download the music that you want to separate from Colab, go to the **YouTube Audio Downloader for Separation** cell, just place the link of the song in **video_url** and song name in **audio_name**, then run that cell.
+Also you can download the music that you want to separate from Colab, go to the **YouTube Audio Downloader for Separation** cell, just place the link of the song in **video_url** and song name in **audio_name**, then run that cell.
 Your song will be stored in the **Separar** folder that you created in your Drive.
 !!!
-3. Run the **Installation** cell to start cloning the repository to the colab and mount drive.

-4. Run the cell of your choice: **BS Reformer, MDX23C, MDX-NET, VR ARCH, Demucs**.
+5. Run the cell of your choice: **BS Reformer, MDX23C, MDX-NET, VR ARCH, Demucs**.

 :::